rumorsou/Tensor-based_k-TTC_Search/TETree/TETree-special-optimized/README_special.md

 Here is the source code of "TETree-special-optimized", where triangle computation is specifically optimized for NVIDIA GPUs.

 ## Running
-1. Modify the "./hpu_extension/setup.py" to configure your experimental environment.
-(1) replace lines 10-12 with your own path  (2) update the compile arguments in lines 15-25
+1. Modify the "./hpu_extension/setup.py" to configure your experimental environment:

+   (1) replace lines 10-12 with your own path.

+   (2) update the compile arguments in lines 15-25.

 2. Run the following command to install the extended tensor operator library.